ionvop/chu2core/public/api/api-docs.md

 ### `GET /api/board` — Read the global textboard

 Returns the single global textboard blob shared by every visitor.
-This is a read-only endpoint for the frontend; all writes go through the AI via the chat endpoint.
+This is a read-only endpoint for the frontend; all writes go through the AI via the message endpoint.

 **Responses**